yasahaverland/private-blockbuster/README.md

 * Display all favorite movies in a colection
 * Create a button to add the movies to favorite's colection on movie details
 * Add coments that will be privet to users
-* Add reviews that will be public for users and non users

 ## Wireframes
 ![ERD](./imgs/Slice%201.png)